nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 The predecessor is updated, too, such that its `succeededBy` property links to the successor.
 Consequently, the different versions of a LocalAttribute created by Attribute successions make up a doubly linked list.

+**Note:**
-During the succession of a [Complex IdentityAttributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes) implicitly all its children will be succeeded, so it isn't possible to succeed a child attribute of a complex attribute on its own.
+During the succession of a [complex IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes) implicitly all its children will be succeeded, so it isn't possible to succeed a child of a complex IdentityAttribute on its own.
+{: .notice--info}

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/8e81cd6b-240f-4e41-ae08-9eea13b32974" id="zt0-EawwJWIx"></iframe></div>